'Cooking with gas': Regeneron sees its Opdualag rival as next big thing for treating solid tumors

 This includes a phase 3 trial of fianlimab and Libtayo versus Keytruda in previously untreated unresectable locally advanced or metastatic melanoma that has an estimated enrollment of 1,590 patients and a primary completion date slated for 2026.

-The company is also running a phase 3 study of fianlimab plus Libtayo up against Opdualag and Opdivo in unresectable or metastatic melanoma, with a primary completion date set in 2027.
+The company is also running a phase 3 study of fianlimab plus Libtayo up against Opdualag in unresectable or metastatic melanoma, with a primary completion date set in 2027.

 That’s not all though—Regeneron has another ongoing phase 3.
 This one assesses the fianlimab-Libtayo combo compared to Keytruda in the adjuvant setting or among patients with completely resected high-risk melanoma.